scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 diagnostics operated at fusion experiments produce a heterogeneous set of data streams, the ECEI spectral analysis workflow is representative for a large set of workflows used to analyze different measurements.
-HPC environments also differ for example in their local area network topologies, the speed of network links between data-transfer nodes to compute node and compute node interconnects and their network security policies.
+HPC environments also differ for example in their local area network topologies, the speed of network links between data-transfer nodes to compute node, compute node interconnects, and their network security policies.
 Furthermore granted allocations of compute time for research projects make it impractical to start with a top-down approach that generalizes well to arbitrary HPC platforms (though we endeavor to build the framework with flexibility and extensibility in